onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 don't assume familiarity ("if you know you know") - videos shouldn't assume that viewers are aware of the whole project

 the 5 Cs of YT visuals: Content, Clarity, Continuity, Composition, Contrast

+annotations & shot list
+    if I decide which parts of the script will be with a B-roll with other footage in advance I won't have to read them while looking at the camera use a google doc with comments & highlights also keep track of setup/tension/payoff for each of the key points in the video - use a table?

 capturing attention: novelty, contrast, movement, personal relevance & expectations hero's journey - answer the following questions: